Looking for a great place to stop on your Tassie road trip? Longford could be your answer!

 Note that Woolmers Estate and Brickendon are out of town.

 We hope you make it to Longford and have a great time just like we did!
-You can read more about travelling around the Midlands part of Tasmania and things to do in the region here or more about nearby Evandale here.
+You can read more about travelling around the Midlands part of Tasmania and things to do in the region here or more about nearby Evandale here or Ross here.